-Sirius-XM Radio (NASDAQ:SIRI): The satellite radio company reported its fiscal results for the second quarter Tuesday.
-Net income for the broadcasting company rose to $173.3 million (3 cents per share) vs. $15.3 million (0 cents per share) in the same quarter a year earlier.
-This marks a substantial increase from the year earlier quarter.
-Revenue rose 6.4% to $744.4 million from the year earlier quarter.
-Sirius beat the mean analyst estimate of one cent per share.
-Analysts were expecting revenue of $752.5 million.
-SIRI stock sank 1.90% in trading.
+Macy’s Inc. (NYSE:M) reported net income above Wall Street’s expectations for the second quarter.
+Net income for the department store rose to $241 million (55 cents per share) vs. $147 million (35 cents per share) in the same quarter a year earlier.
+This marks a rise of 63.9% from the year earlier quarter.
+Rose 7.3% to $5.94 billion from the year earlier quarter.
+M beat the mean analyst estimate of 47 cents per share.
+Analysts were expecting revenue of $5.86 billion.

 “This was our most successful second quarter and spring season in more than a decade.
 Importantly, it came on top of an impressive first half performance last year.
 To date this year, we have driven significant additional sales growth, gained market share, maintained strong margins, managed expenses and generated a very healthy level of cash,” said Terry J. Lundgren, Macy’s, Inc. chairman, president and chief executive officer.

 Competitors to Watch: Saks Incorporated (NYSE:SKS), J.C.
 Penney Company, Inc. (NYSE:JCP), Kohl’s Corporation (NYSE:KSS), Nordstrom, Inc. (NYSE:JWN), Dillard’s, Inc. (NYSE:DDS), Sears Holdings Corporation (NASDAQ:SHLD), Target Corporation (NYSE:TGT), Wal-Mart Stores, Inc. (NYSE:WMT), and The TJX Companies, Inc. (NYSE:TJX).